Exxon Mobil: A Stalwart Stock

 At $43.13 per share as of last Thursday’s close, Exxon Mobil’s stock is trading 48% below its 52-week high of $83.49 per share.
 At current prices, the company’s price-to-book ratio (P/B) is 0.97, which is almost half its 5-year average P/B ratio of 1.85.

 In an environment where earnings for oil producers will be declining in the next several quarters, using the price-to-book ratio is a meaningful metric.
-Price-to-Book ratio shows what the company’s book value or net assets (assets minus liabilities) is selling for per share.
-A P/B of less than 1.0 indicates that the stock is selling for less than what the company’s net assets are worth in the open market.
+Price-to-Book ratio shows what the company’s book value is selling for per share.
+A P/B of less than 1.0 indicates that the stock is undervalued.

 Naturally, the P/B ratio will fluctuate in the near term as oil companies will show increased inventory due to oversupply from reduced demand, thus increasing their assets.
-At the same time, the companies that do not need to borrow additional money to get through this period will show stable levels of liabilities, resulting in a higher net asset value or book value per share.
+At the same time, the companies that do not need to borrow additional money to get through this period will show stable levels of liabilities, resulting in a higher book value per share.
 This combination would have the effect of further lowering the P/B ratio, and making the stock more attractive.

 Exxon Mobil is not the only company in the sector whose P/B ratio is trading below their book value or at a discount to their 5-year price-to-book ratio average.